ultralytics/ultralytics/ultralytics/trackers/README.md

 - [BoT-SORT](https://github.com/NirAharon/BoT-SORT) - Use `botsort.yaml` to enable this tracker.
 - [ByteTrack](https://github.com/ifzhang/ByteTrack) - Use `bytetrack.yaml` to enable this tracker.
+- [SparseTrack](https://github.com/hustvl/SparseTrack) - Use `sparsetrack.yaml` to enable this tracker.

 The default tracker is BoT-SORT.